 Engaging fun activities with friends and family consistently, Playing games at least twice each month, and time with friends at least twice monthly.

 Efficiently managing my time, using time blocks and deadlines consistently, and delegating appropriately.
 Making progress on my career goals and most essential work tasks.

 Spending according to our budget and consistently saving money.
 Communicating with my husband weekly about our finances.
 Spending some money on fund activities each month.

 Describe a “7” rather than a “10” in each area of your life?
 Challenge your standards.
 Trust you intuition with this activity by quickly writing down what comes up.
-Trust your gut!

 Health & Self-Care:

 Social & Fun:

-Clarifying your “7” is a major step towards life balance.
-Now you have a point of measurement in evaluating your life.
+Clarifying your “7” is a major step towards balance.
+You now have a point of measurement in evaluating your life.
 My desire is to look at each area of my life wheel and be able to say, “It’s not perfect, but it’s going well”.

 In step 3, I’ll challenge you to evaluate your life consistently in each area and make adjustments.